search

 Insurance Medical Tests: How To Pass

-Standard life insurance policies in Canada come with obligatory medical exams.
-Certain health conditions carry higher risk of future complications and potential claim.
 Therefore, insurers offer different premiums to clients with varying health conditions.
 Good health can save you thousands per year, while certain medical conditions will force you to apply for no medical life insurance.

-You Can't Lie But You Can Fight
+You Can’t Lie But You Can Prepare

 You need to understand the basic rule: Don't lie on your medical exams.
 False statement today can cost you denied claim tomorrow - insurance companies will check!